UX design in knitting patterns

 And with an average salary of $97,500 (with more experienced designers earning possibly up to $157,000 per year), it’s clear this is a highly valuable skill.

-These are just a few of the examples that have annoyed me, but there are so many more to choose from.
-Part of my role as a tech editor is to help you work through some of these issues, but my goal with this blog post is to help you get there on your own before it’s my turn to look at the pattern.
+Part of my role as a tech editor is to help improve the clarity of how a pattern is written, but my goal with this blog post is to help you get there on your own before it’s my turn to look at the pattern.

-Let’s go back to UX designers.
-According to Coursera, these are the tasks and responsibilities of a UX designers:
+According to Coursera, these are the main tasks and responsibilities of a UX designer:

 Understand the user and what problem you’re trying to solve for them.